Effect of Ion Motion on Breaking of Longitudinal Relativistically Strong Plasma Waves: Khachatryan mode revisited: Introduction

-In next section (Section -II), we present the basic equations governing the excitation of relativistic electron beam driven wakefield.
-We have discussed our numerical techniques for this study in section-III.
-Our numerical observations and the detail discussion of the results has been covered in section-IV followed by a summary in section V.
+In next section (Section II), we present the basic equations governing the excitation and spatio-temporal evolution of relativistically strong longitudinal space charge wave driven by a rigid relativistic electron beam propagating through a cold homogeneous plasma with a speed close to the speed of light.
+In section III, we briefly discuss our numerical techniques and present our numerical observations along with a detailed discussion of the results.
+Finally a brief summary of our work is presented in section IV.